UgonmaAjie/M365-Admin-Projects/Creating and Managing a SharePoint Intranet Site/Document.md

 # SharePoint Site Creation and User Permissiom

 ## Project Overview
-This project involves creating a SharePoint site and confor employees to access news, policies, and documents.
-Figuring security groups, adding members, and assigning site permissions.
+This project involves creating a SharePoint site and for employees to access news, policies, and documents.
+Coniguring security groups, adding members, and assigning site permissions.

 ## Objectives